run-ai/docs/docs/developer/researcher-rest-api/overview.md

 ## Limitations

 The Researcher REST API does not work when the [system is configured to authenticate Researchers](../../Administrator/Cluster-Setup/researcher-authentication.md).
-We are working to fix this.
+We are working to add this functionality.